-Members of the Church of Jesus Christ of the Latter Day Saints, known as Mormons, made the first attempt to settle Las Vegas in 1855.
-The purpose of the settlement was to teach the gospel to the Indians and to establish a halfway station between Mormon settlements in Utah and California.
-Journals kept by Mormon settlers and explorers suggest that they explored Las Vegas Wash on their journeys to the Colorado River.
-After the close of the Mormon settlement, other early ranchers, including the Gass, Kiel, and Stewart families, settled around the Las Vegas Valley's springs.
+Members of the Church of Jesus Christ of the Latter Day Saints (also known as Mormons) made the first attempt to settle Las Vegas in 1855, intending to teach the gospel to Native Americans and establish a halfway point between Mormon settlements in Utah and California.

 (Excerpt from Greg Seymour, Archaeologist, Springs Preserve)